gxzass/gxzass/README.md

 - Hey, I’m @gxzass
+- Experienced in HTML and CSS
 - I’m interested in getting better in Python
-- I’m currently learning: Python, Html
+- I’m currently learning: Python (3 Months)
-- If you want to contact me add me on discord *gxzs#8905*, or join my discord server *https://discord.gg/zK7AcwyS*
+- If you want to contact me add me on discord *gxzs#3448*, or join my discord server *https://discord.gg/gVYycVfv*